-The Board considers that the effective alignment of remuneration with prudent risk-taking is fundamental to Macquarie's remuneration approach.
-Risk considerations are embedded throughout the remuneration process, including through the determination of individual profit share allocations, business group and company-wide profit share pools, as well as through the way in which remuneration is structured and delivered.
+The Board considers the effective alignment of remuneration with prudent risk-taking as fundamental to Macquarie's remuneration approach.
+Financial and non-financial risk considerations, and recognition of behaviours that drive positive risk outcomes, are embedded throughout the remuneration process.
+This includes the way remuneration is structured and delivered, and the determination of individual profit share allocations, business group and company-wide profit share pools.

 Effective consequence management is a key component of Macquarie's risk culture.
 Macquarie aims to apply consequences for non-compliance in a timely manner, and as fairly and consistently as possible.